ukayani/slush-lambda/README.md

 See the [CONTRIBUTING Guidelines](https://github.com/ukayani/slush-lambda/blob/master/CONTRIBUTING.md)

 ## Support
-If you have any problem or suggestion please open an issue [here](https://github.com/ukayani/slush-lambda/issues).
+If you have any problem or suggestion please open an issue [here](https://github.com/LoyaltyOne/slush-lambda/issues).

 ## License

 The MIT License

-Copyright (c) 2015, Umair Kayani

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation